 1 small box instant Devil’s Food pudding mix

 8 oz. cream cheese, softened

+Mix melted butter and cookie crumbs in bowl until well blended.
+Spoon into bottom of 9×13 inch baking dish.
 Combine cream cheese, 8 oz. whipped topping and powdered sugar, beat at medium speed with electric mixer until blended well and smooth.
-Spoon into bottom of both crusts.
+Spoon into bottom of crust.
 Combine pudding mix and milk, whisk for about 1 minute, set in the fridge for five minutes.
-Drizzle chocolate syrup on top of cream cheese layer.
-Spoon pudding mix evenly between crusts, on top of chocolate syrup.
+Spoon pudding mix over cream cheese/cool whip mixture.
 Dip Oreos in milk, crumble into chunks and place on top of pudding layer (8 cookies per pie, reserve last two cookies for topping).
 Spread remaining container of whipped topping on top of Oreo layer.
-Cut 1 remaining Oreo in half, place halves in center of pies.
-Crumble remaining cookie on top for garnish, store in refrigerator
+Crumble remaining cookie on top for garnish, store in refrigerator.

 *If wanting 1 pie, half the ingredients.
 You can make two pies and freeze one for another time.